lizardfs/documentation/source/man/mfstopology.cfg.5.rst

 different

 Distances are used only to sort chunkservers during read and write operations.
 New chunks are still created randomly.
-Also rebalance routines do not take distances into account.
+Also re balance routines do not take distances into account.